 At the end of 9th grade, young Frenchies must already decide among a few options.
 Continuing on a general path (seconde générale in France) and not specializing may seem the best idea.
 However, in many countries – including Germany, the opposite choice is often more valued.
 This is why it is important to put aside certain French biases regarding career choices.
 A student who chooses a technical path early on and by vocation will have more chances of succeeding in his professional life in the long term than a student who decides to follow a more general education, just to be like everyone else and without any intrinsic motivation.

-I would advice you to start asking yourself what job do you see yourself in within a few years time, even if you are still in middle school.
-Do you dream of becoming a pastry chef, a maintenance technician, an engineer or a lawyer?
-Depending on this answer and your educational level, choose the most suitable courses to get where you want to be.
-When in doubt, use all the resources at your disposal: talk to professionals, ask for your teachers’ help, see a guidance counselor or a professional coach and discuss your choices with your parents and beloved ones.
+I would advise you to start asking yourself what job do you see yourself in within a few years’ time, even if you are still in middle school.
+Do you dream of becoming a pastry chef, a maintenance technician, an engineer, or a lawyer?
+Depending on this answer and your educational level, pick the most suitable courses to get where you want to be.
+When in doubt, use all the resources at your disposal: talk to professionals, ask for your teachers’ help, see a guidance counsellor or a professional coach and discuss your choices with your parents and beloved ones.

 During senior year, French students face one of the moments they dread the most within their entire education: Parcoursup.
 Are you one of them?